Disco Chess vs Chessable: Which Chess Training Platform Is Right for You?

 Chessable takes a broader approach with its MoveTrainer system.
 It's a learning platform where authors create courses on openings, tactics, endgames, and more.
 MoveTrainer uses card-based spaced repetition (similar to Anki), showing you individual positions when the algorithm predicts you're about to forget them.
 It's designed for memorizing lines and positions over time.

 Bonus: Disco Chess also includes Anki-style Mistake Review.
 Puzzles you get wrong are automatically queued for spaced repetition at increasing intervals (1, 3, 7, 14, 30 days) until you master them.
-This gives you the best of both worlds: Woodpecker cycles for puzzle sets, plus targeted review for your weaknesses.
+This gives you the best of both worlds: cycle-based repetition for sets and courses, plus targeted review for your weaknesses.

 Workflow and Friction